 Parking for the beach can be found in the upper parking lot of the Marriot Hotel.
 There is a public beach access on the east end of the beach.
 Directions to Kalapaki Beach.

 Kalihiwai Beach – This little slice of tropical paradise is a secluded bay bordered by the Kalihiwai River and a backdrop of rain forest foliage.
 This beach is good for soaking up the rays, playing on shore, exploring the river by kayak or paddle boarding.
-The ocean conditions here can be rough with strong.
+The ocean conditions here can be rough with strong winds.
 For swimming, snorkeling and boogie boarding it is advisable to choose from one of the lifeguard beaches.
 Directions to Kalihiwai Beach.

 Ke’e Beach –Ke’e Beach (pronounced Keh-AY) is located at the end of the road. and the farthest you can drive on the north shore.
 Ke’e is protected by a reef that makes it a safe place for snorkeling and swimming.
 Ke’e Beach is also the beginning of the Napali Coast and the Kalalau trail that leads to Hanakapiai and Kalalau Beach.
 This special spot is beautiful at sunset.
 During the summer months the water can be as calm and clear as a swimming pool.